 Patient and consumer behavior—specifically how information is accessed and digested—continues to change rapidly, even more so in the COVID-19 era.
 In the clinical and healthcare spaces, there is an ever-increasing amount of content that is intended to reach, engage, and protect patients—many of which are shifting to digital.
 For example, electronic informed consent (eIC), patient platforms, and electronic clinical outcome assessments (eCOA).Physician use of technology to provide televisits or virtual visits has doubled since 2016, with nearly 30% of doctors adopting the digital health technology, according to an AMA survey of 1,300 physicians.… Click To Tweet

 But how can we make the most of this change in patient behavior that’s combined with a rapidly developing digital environment?
-The opportunity that digital advertising provides is centered around targeting, allowing organizations to be in the right place at the right time with the right content.
+The opportunity that digital advertising and marketing provides is centered around targeting, allowing organizations to be in the right place at the right time with the right content.
 Could this improve the efficacy of such campaigns and prove to be more cost-effective vs traditional patient recruitment techniques?

 If this is your first introduction to digital marketing and advertising, how do you navigate the landscape and make the most of the opportunity?
 And, thinking about this on a global scale, how do you increase effectiveness by considering cultural and language nuances?

 The Amplification of Digital